-Jake Wishart is a social movement activist and a union organiser for the Media, Entertainment & Arts Alliance (MEAA).
-His background is in community organising, campaigning and media having worked for the United Firefighters Union, Adam Bandt MP, Essential Media Communications & Radio Adelaide.
-Jake has a passion for fighting exploitation and empowering workers.
-He's co-founder and Treasurer of the YWC.
+Jake Wishart is an organiser for the Media, Entertainment & Arts Alliance (MEAA) and soon to be campaigner at 350.org.
+His background is in community organising, campaigning and media having worked for the United Firefighters Union, Adam Bandt MP, Essential Media Communications & Radio Adelaide. .

 Sherry Huang (National Union of Workers)

 Sherry Huang is an organiser at the National Union of Workers and a researcher for ABC Four Corners.
 She arrived in Australia on a working holiday visa in 2010 in order to research the working conditions of temporary migrants to Australia, and in January 2013 started her PhD at RMIT University.
 Sherry founded T-WHY, a digital information service for young Taiwanese people working in Australia, in 2014.

 Yasser is a barrister with 6 years of litigation experience and immediately prior to going to the bar had a busy practice in the Industrial and Employment Law department at Slater & Gordon.

 Simon is an official with the Independent Education Union Victoria Tasmania.